Skip to main content

 Artwork from the "Best of the Sioux City Art Center" historical exhibits in Fall 2019

-The third floor gallery of the Sioux City Art Center features temporary exhibits, with past exhibits varying from functional mini golf courses to the Art of the Brick.
-For fall 2019, two exhibits celebrated the Sioux City Art Center's 80th anniversary--one showcasing some of the best and most memorable pieces of the Sioux City Art Center's collection acquired and displayed from its opening in 1938 through 1988, and one with pieces from 1989-2019.
+The third-floor gallery of the Sioux City Art Center features temporary exhibits, with past exhibits varying from functional mini golf courses to the Art of the Brick.
+For example, in fall 2019, two exhibits celebrated the Sioux City Art Center's 80th anniversary--one showcasing some of the best and most memorable pieces of the Sioux City Art Center's collection acquired and displayed from its opening in 1938 through 1988, and one with pieces from 1989-2019.

 a 13th century stone griffin that was one of the Sioux City Art Center's first pieces